mkiki/wg-collections/README.md

-# wg-collections - JavaScript collections and collection utilities
+# JavaScript collections and collection utilities

-# LinkedHashMap
+## LinkedHashMap
 This structrue provides semantics similar to the Java LinkedHashMap and maintains a HashMap with insertion iteration order

 Creating the map